Most frequently asked questions

 • Must be issued by a government agency

-• Name, Signature and Expiry Date must be clear
+• Name, signature, expiry date and date of birth* must be clear

 Proof of Address

-• Must not be older than 3 months
+• Must be no older than 3 months

 • Must show the same name and address as your account application